Diophantine approximations for translation surfaces and planar resonant sets: Planar resonant sets of a translation surface: proof of Theorem

 \begin{proposition} [Chaika] Let $X$ be a translation surface and consider $ \displaystyle{K\geq\frac{\sqrt{2}T_0^2}{\cyl(X)}} $.
 For any positive integer $n\geq 1$ and any interval $ I\subset[-\pi/2,\pi/2[ $ such that

 we have

 \end{proposition}

-The assumption $|I|\geq \big(2m\cyl(X)K^{n-1}\big)^{-1}$ is not explicitly stated in Chaika's statement of Ubiquity, namely Proposition 2 in \cite{ChaikaHomogeneousApproximationsTranslSurf}, anyhow it seems to us that the same assumption is implicitly used in the proof of Corollary 3 (at line 3) in \cite{ChaikaHomogeneousApproximationsTranslSurf}.
+The dependence on $K$ of the radius of the balls in Equation~\eqref{EquationPropUbiquity(thesis)} can be reduced to the simplified expression $\sqrt{3}\cdot K^{2n-1}$.
+We keep the redundant $K$ in the numerator in order make clear the relation with Point (4) in Theorem~\ref{TheoremMetricResultsHolonomyResonantSets}.
+The assumption in Equation~\eqref{EquationPropUbiquity(hypothesis)} is not explicitly stated in Chaika's statement of Ubiquity, namely Proposition 2 in \cite{ChaikaHomogeneousApproximationsTranslSurf}.
+It seems to us that the same assumption is implicitly used in the proof of Corollary 3 (at line 3) in \cite{ChaikaHomogeneousApproximationsTranslSurf}.
+Anyhow a lower bound on the length $|I|$ of the interval in Proposition~\ref{propUbiquity} is obviously necessary, indeed the Proposition fails for any interval $I$ which is contained in the complement of $ \bigcup_{l(\theta_\sigma)\leq K^n} B\left(\theta_\sigma,\sqrt{3}K/K^{2n}\right) $.